netmilk/robotice-sensu-handler/README.md

 - mock VirtualmasterHandler class in all /lib specs instead of using real object
 - stub Sensu stash actions instead of stubbing requests
 - avoid Bundle.require in virtualmaster.rb is requiring :test and :dev gem group
+- investigate howto automatize deployment with puppet/salt
+- daemonize
+  - open pipe and let sensu talk to that pipe
+  - enqueue handle(event)
+  - Resque async
+  - initscript
+  - possible
+  - stale connection to jabber conference
+- debug in production with: cat /etc/sensu/virtualmaster/spec/event.json| /etc/sensu/virtualmaster/virtualmaster.rb
+- redmine should response fith 201 in mock
+- create tickets only for CRITICAL
+- where to send WARGNING or RESOLVED ?
+- bundle package --all
+- log in GELF format
+- debug mode to stdout